How to Get Higher Email Opens By Split Testing Subject Lines

 What’s the next test?

 The split tests above give just a small snapshot of what’s possible when it comes to testing your subject lines.
-There are so many variables that go into the subject that it’s important to take them all into consideration, then test them one at a time.
+Here are even more split test ideas you can try on your subject lines:

 - Length (does shorter or longer work better for your audience?)